 Dr Julian A Sempill.
 DPhil (Oxford), LLB (Hons), BA (Melbourne).
 Barrister & Solicitor (Victoria).
 Solicitor (England & Wales).

 Dr Sempill’s research traverses legal, constitutional and moral theory, and it has implications for public law, labour/employment law, corporations law, and legal ethics.
-Its unifying preoccupation is the relationship between liberal legal thought and commercial society.
+Its unifying preoccupation is the relationship between liberalism and commercial society.

-Dr Sempill’s work also comprises a speculative, critical strand that explores tensions within the liberal Rule of Law project.
-See, for example, “The Lions and the Greatest Part: the Rule of Law and the Constitution of Employer Power”, The Hague Journal on the Rule of Law (2017).
-The article stands at the intersection of labour/employment law and constitutional theory.
+- “The Lions and the Greatest Part: the Rule of Law and the Constitution of Employer Power”, The Hague Journal on the Rule of Law (2017);

-See also the forthcoming chapter in the "Law with Class" edited collection (Fernwood Press, Canada), an earlier version of which was presented at a conference held at Osgoode Hall Law School, Toronto.
+The book is also informed by the considerations outlined in: “'It's a Rich Man's Game No Matter What they Call It'” forthcoming chapter in an edited collection entitled “Law with Class” (Fernwood Press, Canada, 2019), an earlier version of which was presented at a conference held at Osgoode Hall Law School, Toronto.

 Dr Sempill presented papers in 2014 and 2016 at the Critical Theory Workshop/Atelier de theorie critique, which is held in Paris annually and is convened by the Institut Mines-Telecom, the Université Paris Descartes and the Department of Philosophy, Villanova University.

-Dr Sempill has taught Corporations Law, Trusts, Legal Ethics, Legal Method & Reasoning, Legal Theory, as well as an elective subject, The Rule of Law in Theory & Practice.
+Dr Sempill teaches Corporations Law, Trusts, Legal Ethics, Legal Method & Reasoning, Legal Theory, Employment Law and also an elective subject, The Rule of Law in Theory & Practice.

 His teaching reflects his research interests as well as his experience as a lawyer in Melbourne, Tokyo and Paris.